 Larimer County Offices, Courts, District Attorney, and Landfill are closed on May 29, 2017 in observance of the Memorial Day Holiday.
 Critical services at Larimer County are not disrupted by closures.

-This website will contain information relating to the long-term recovery of the High Park &Woodland Heights Fire areas.
+This website contains information relating to the long-term recovery of the High Park and Woodland Heights fire areas.
 Click on the category of information below to view related documents and links.

 Want to include your event?
 Submit an event request for this site

 Big R Bridge in Greeley is offering a 10% discount off list price on corrugated metal pipes (CMP) to be used for drainage culverts in the High Park Fire burn area.
 Contact Big R for more information on specific prices and available sizes.
 Freight costs are not included in this discount; pick-up is possible in Greeley.

 19060 Weld County Road 66, Greeley, CO 80631